Master's Programme in Sustainable Development

 - MPhil (Sustainable Development) - 1 year full-time or 2 years part-time

-To view the latest prospectus, please download it here.
+To view the latest prospectus explaining the application process, modules and fees, please download it here.

 Each year a cohort of 60 students - selected from over 150 applicants - embark of on a two-year or one-year journey in sustainability.

 Signing up for a PGDip or MPhil in Sustainable Development means more than an accreditation.
 You will meet and make a life-long network with a diverse group of like-minded, South African and international graduate students and working professionals, who are seeking to gain practical insights and deepen their understanding of what sustainability means.